 When a child is at a young age, they tend to enjoy learning new things.
-Children develop their imagination and find it easier to understand the concept at hand when children learn through play.
+Children develop their imagination and find it easier to understand the concept when they learn through play.

 But kids will tend to enjoy learning from those with them most of the time, which means that books for kids may be the easiest way to ensure your child gets an education with fun involved.
-To make learning more fun, why not have your child write their book?
+Why not have your child write their book to make learning more fun?

 Some publishing companies already allow you to self-publish a manuscript.
-Also, even though this sounds like a lot of work on paper, it’s going to be pretty simple if you follow these steps.
+Also, even though this sounds like a lot of work on paper, it will be pretty simple if you follow these steps.

 1. Talk about the idea.

-Discuss what writing is and what kind of story your child would like to tell.
+Discuss writing and what kind of story your child would like to tell.
 Once you have a concept ready, it’s time to start writing!

 2. Expose your kid to different stories.

 Read your child’s simple stories as well as complex ones.
 This will help them see the differences between publications.
-Then read them your story and have your child tell you what they think could be changed or improved upon.
+Then, read them your story and have your child tell you what they think could be improved.

 3. Start from the most straightforward book idea: stick figures!

-Now, draw an eye inside each of these squares and give your character a few other distinguishing features such as hair, clothes, legs, arms, etc. If you want to have more fun with the process, you can use your child’s toys or other household items as characters.
+Now, draw an eye inside each of these squares and give your character some distinguishing features such as hair, clothes, legs, arms, etc. If you want more fun with the process, use your child’s toys or other household items as characters.

 4. Expand the drawings.

-Next, go over a few tips on drawing everyday objects such as chairs, tables, and even small, simple things like flowers and books.
+Next, review a few tips on drawing everyday objects such as chairs, tables, and even small, simple things like flowers and books.
 These are common enough that your children will likely know what they look like without too much explanation from you.

 But if you’d still like to take further steps in developing the book, these sketches would be helpful for ideas on where to take the story so far.
-After this is complete, discuss structure by talking about setting, etc.
+After this is complete, discuss the structure by discussing the setting, etc.

 5. From here, it is time to begin writing.